There have been infamous dwelling fires over the past couple of years, and the aftermath of Grenfell Tower and Bolton continues.

 Evacuating a House Fire

-When leaving, keep low to the floor as smoke rises, so sticking as close to the ground as possible will help you to limit your exposure to the fumes.
+Keep low to the floor as you leave, since smoke rises; sticking as close to the ground will help you to limit your exposure to the fumes.
 Visibility may be low in this scenario, so it’s important to have an idea of where you are going beforehand.

 Upgrade Your Fire Safety Equipment